abc-rp/asset-api-docs/examples/README.md

 # Additional Data Information

-In this document we look at each data modality and note any additional information that would be useful to users of the xri-alpha-sandbox.

 ## RGB

 sRGB images are provided at a resolution optimised for computer vision tasks.
 Vehicles and humans are masked out, if a user finds an unmasked person or vehicle (most critically the number plate), please report it to xRI.